particle-iot/docs/src/content/getting-started/integrations/google-cloud-platform.md

 This tutorial will focus on the first example use case: storing data from Particle devices into Google Cloud Platform Datastore.

-## Preconfiguration in Google Cloud Platform
+## Preconfiguration in Google cloud platform

 Regardless of which Google Cloud Platform product(s) you'd like to use, streaming data into Google Cloud Platform requires an entry point.